saidvandeklundert/saidvandeklundert.github.io/_posts/pyez_post.md

 - interface-name
 - neighbor-adjacency-time

-Actually, for the neighbor-adjacency-time, the attribute node (`junos:seconds="65183944"`) is more interesting, so we'll grab that on instead.
+Actually, for the neighbor-adjacency-time, the attribute node (`junos:seconds="65183944"`) is more interesting.
+For this reaon we'll grab that one instead.

 We want to retrieve this information for every adjacency and we need to return the information in a way that we can use it later on.
 We will start off with a function that collects and returns the relevant information for 1 device and have it do the following:
 - Log into the node